 I am the type of person who will use having company over for dinner as an excuse to try something new.
 I know this goes against the golden rule of entertaining but more often than not this has worked out.
 Fortunately, my culinary adventures have not scared away any willing guests or brought forth family protests.
 I am not an expert on food and cooking but I consider myself a lifelong learner and passionate participant.
 Over the years I have accrued a certain level of knowledge from being constantly curious about new foods, ideas, people and places that will expand my skills and knowledge as a cook.
 Food blogs have opened my eyes into a larger world: an extensive community of all things food related for me to indulge my habit.

-I am married to a man who is a sole-proprietor architect/artisan baker, and consider myself tuned in to the rewards and challenges of managing a one-person show.
-I made several career changes throughout my life: cook, dancer, elementary school teacher and mom.
+My husband is a sole-proprietor architect and artisan bread baker.
+After 30-plus years of marriage and assisting with the workings of his work, I consider myself tuned in to the rewards and challenges of managing a one-person show.
+Throughtout my life, I made several career changes: cook, dancer, elementary school teacher and mom.
 All of these endeavors centered on working through the trials, errors, intrigue and rewards to develop work and discovering one’s passion in life.
 I have many interests: gardening, cooking, photography, education, the environment, just to name a few.
 If I could connect them all into one profession I would.; perhaps, through blogging.

 As I participate in various events around the Hudson River Valley, it becomes clear that everyone has a story to tell about their work and passions.
 These stories are personal, sometimes inspiring, and call upon me to want to learn about the people and places in the Farm to Table movement in the NY Hudson River Valley.